Olias of Sunhillow: Background and writing

 Anderson's growing desire to learn about musical structure and his own performing capabilities with various instruments made Olias of Sunhillow a platform for him to explore this with a self-taught approach, without help from other musicians.
 He had previously relied on his Yes bandmates for seeing his ideas for songs through.
 Despite his insecurities regarding his own instrumental abilities, he had collected multiple instruments during Yes tours and dabbled with them.
 Having considered spending time learning to play the piano with a teacher, he eventually decided against this, choosing instead to spend several months practising on everything within his instrument collection until he was satisfied that he'd progressed enough to record with them.
 Halfway through the album, it became clear to Anderson what he could and could not do: "You just find out where you're at in being able to express yourself.
 It was an intense period of time."
 Despite not being proficient with keyboards or percussion instruments at the time Anderson thought that "What I've pulled off attracts me and sounds right", and focused on the accuracy of expressing his ideas to tape rather than the technical ability of his playing.

+Plot

+The planet of Sunhillow is home to four tribes—Nagrunium, Asatranius, Oractaniom and Nordranious—each of which represents a different aspect of music consciousness, which comes under threat after a catastrophic eruption of its volcano.
+Olias, a magician, is the chosen architect of an ark, named the Moorglade Mover, to fly Sunhillow's people to a new planet.
+He is helped by fellow magicians Ranyart, the harp-playing navigator of the glider, and Qoquaq (pronounced "ko-quake"), the mystic and appointed spokesperson who unites the four tribes to leave the planet together.

+Olias fashions the Moorglade Mover by persuading Sunhillow's trees and fish to sacrifice their lives and substance to form it, while Qoquaq travels across Sunhillow using trance singing to bring together the mutually suspicious tribes to unite and board the ship.
+With the population on board and in a collective trance, the ship leaves Sunhillow just before the planet explodes into millions of silent teardrops.
+As the glider travels through deep space, the refugees succumb to the mysterious Moon Ra, a force of disorientation.
+Creating an evil form out of their panic and frustration, they are reassured and reunified by Olias through his singing of chords of love and life.

+The Moorglade Mover lands on the plains of a new planet named Asguard, and the tribes disembark and go their separate ways.
+Their mission completed, Olias, Ranyart, and Qoquaq ascend the highest of Asguard's mountains to sleep and "become one with the universe".